-Personal Selling occurs when a company representative interacts directly with a customer or perspective customer to present information about a product or service; value added.
+Personal Selling occurs when a company representative interacts directly with a customer or prospective customer to present information about a product or service; value added.
 Personal selling refers to the personal communications of information to persuade unselfishly to someone.
 The customer buys something such as a good, service, idea, or something else that satisfies that individual’s needs.
 Products encompass information, services, ideas, and issues.
 Your product strategy should be tailored to the customers buying needs.

 Presentation skills are crucial to keep people involved and listening to what you say.
 Visual aids are always the best way to enhance presentations and DON’T ever read off the slides.
 Even a pause can best be used when you are making your point, raising eyebrows, and opening faces.
 You should make sure you told a story in a personal way to convey your message with strength.
 Being conscious when you are presenting your reactions matter.
 You need to be seamlessly transitional in creative ways.
 Be honest with yourself and the environment.
 Complement sandwiches (well, bad, well) show that you work in a cohesive team against negative and positive environmental changes.